 Planning the usual with something unusual

 There is a moment in everyone’s life when their best friend is getting married, so you have to come up with a kind of usual idea for celebration but in an unusual way.
-You know that the group has been on two wheels ever since you met each other and must make it the best experience ever, and that is the point when you realize that it is time for a nice road trip in Europe that will be the perfect Stag Do for your precious friend!
-And for this, there is the perfect road to the hearth of Europe, Budapest, Hungary.
+You know that the group has been on two wheels ever since you met each other and must make it the best experience ever.
+That is the point when you realize that it is time for a nice road trip in Europe that will be the perfect Stag Do for your precious friend!
+And for this, there is the perfect road to the heart of Europe, Budapest, Hungary.

 Note that this little guide is mainly focusing on Hungary’s roads so from the UK to Hungary the planning is just a brief idea hint.

 The beginning of your Adventure

 The fastest and easiest way to get to Europe is the Eurotunnel in Folkestone, get your bikes on it and in 35 minutes you are already in one of the most beautiful countries, France.

 As a starting point, from here you have the widest range of possibilities to plan your journey to Hungary.
 You can head towards a lot of directions from France.
 Cross it and head to Germany or Switzerland or just take a short trip to the country and go for Belgium and Holland.
 All in all, it will be the beginning of the journey with around 990 Miles.

 Towards any of these countries, your priority is to get to Austria, Vienna which is in the neighborhood of Hungary.